Dewas Junior

 Dewas Junior was established by Jivaji Rao I Puar in 1728 during the Maratha conquest of Central India.
-It was a 15 Gun Salute Maratha princely state.
+It was a 15-gun salute Maratha princely state.

 On 12 December 1818, it became a British protectorate.

 History

-The original state was founded in 1728 by Jivaji Rao, from the Puar clan of Marathas who together with his older brother (Tukoji) had advanced into Malwa with Peshwa Baji Rao, as part of the Maratha Conquest.
+The original state was founded in 1728 by Jivaji Rao, from the Puar clan of Marathas who together with his older brother (Tukoji) had advanced into Malwa with Peshwa Baji Rao, as part of the Maratha conquest.

 The brothers divided the territory among themselves; their descendants ruled as the junior and senior branches of the family.
 After 1841, each branch ruled his own portion as a separate state, though the lands belonging to each were intimately entangled; in Dewas, the capital town, the two sides of the main street were under different administrations and had different arrangements for water supply and lighting.

 The Junior branch had an area of 440 sqmi and had a population of 54,904 in 1901.
 Both Dewas states were in the Malwa Agency of the Central India Agency.
 After India's independence in 1947, the Maharajas of Dewas acceded to India, and their states were integrated into Madhya Bharat, which became a state of India in 1950.
 In 1956, Madhya Bharat was merged into Madhya Pradesh state.

 Dewas Junior Darbar (Court) was composed of Sardars, Mankaris, Istamuradars, Thakurs and Jagirdars.

-Rulers
+List of Rulers

 Colonel HH Maharaja Sir Yeshwant Rao Puar had two daughters, 'Durgaraje' (d/o Padmaraje) who married into the Sardar Phalke family of Gwalior and 'Udayaraje' (d/o Maneka Raje) who married the Raja of Prayagpur.